tock/book/src/course/dynamic-apps-and-policies/overview.md

 To allow for a seamless application loading experience, we will try to enable Tock to do this process without using `tockloader`, or requiring a restart.

+Then we will use cryptographic application signing to enforce per-process security properties for running Tock applications.

 ## nRF52840dk Hardware Setup